 In addition, think about this; every chord harmonized up to the 13th contains seven notes and therefore represents the entire scale.
 Subsequently, each new chord contains the exact same seven notes BUT starts on a different root.
 As a result, every 13th chord conveys exactly one mode.
 You can learn more about this in jazz theory articles about scale construction.

 Up to the 13th: Crazy guitar chord theory!

 Let's examine the guitar chord theory behind each formula, chord-by-chord by relating back to each chord’s own root:

-- D minor 13: 1 b3 5 b7 9 11 13.
+D minor 13: 1 b3 5 b7 9 11 13.
 The only alterations are the third and seventh to make it a minor quality and minor modality.
-Reflects the Dorian mode.
+Reflect the Dorian mode.